 BEREC has already studied aspects of this migration towards NGN or all-IP networks in previous years.
-For example, currently a BEREC report on case studies of IP-based interconnection for voice services in the European Union is in development and it is planned that the BoR will adopt this report at Plenary 4 2015.
-In 2016 BEREC will focus on a further aspect of the migration towards NGN or all-IP networks, i.e. the migration from current access technologies (POTS, ISDN) to IP-based access networks (VoIP).
+For example, a BEREC Report on case studies of IP-based interconnection for voice services in the European Union was adopted by the BoR at Plenary 4 2015 for publication.
+In 2016, BEREC will focus on a further aspect of the migration towards NGN or all-IP networks, i.e. the migration from current access technologies (POTS, ISDN) to IP-based access networks (VoIP).
 This study will examine the state of the migration process in different countries, its impacts on wholesale access products (including non-residential products), the extent to which NRAs were involved in this process, whether particular forms of regulation are or were necessary and several other issues.

-BEREC Report on migration to all-IP in the access networks
+BEREC Report on migration to all-IP in the access network Adoption in P4/2016

-1.5.
-Current developments in IP interconnection markets and related issues (BEREC expert workshop in cooperation with OECD)
+3.1.5 Current developments in IP interconnection markets and related issues (BEREC expert workshop in cooperation with OECD)

-IP-Interconnection (e.g. Peering and Transit Conditions, Routing Policies, Colocation and Caching Policies of operators) is relevant both in the debate on net neutrality and with regard to the role of OTT players.
+IP-Interconnection (e.g. Peering and Transit Conditions, Routing Policies, Colocation and Caching Policies of operators) is relevant both in the debate on Net Neutrality and with regard to the role of OTT players.
 However, information on IP-Interconnection is often neither publicly available nor within the remit of NRAs.
 BEREC will exchange available information.
 An expert workshop in cooperation with the OECD on the role of IP-interconnection in these debates will be held.
 The timing is chosen around the December OECD CISP working party meeting to ensure participation of the FCC and other OECD member states.